Mapbender Quickstart: First steps with Mapbender¶

 button to edit the application

-button to publish/unpublish the application
+button to make the application available for anonymous users

 button to delete the application